 Generic Semantic-based Framework

-Ignacio Fernández-Tobías , Marius Kaminskas , Iván Cantador and Francesco Ricci public article (A Gene6ric Semantic-based Framework for Cross-domain Recommendation 2011) try to create automated system that will recommend to user preference by to different domain in their approach the used graph for mapping the connection between the domain and analyzing the nodes relation in graph , this approach adopt the Content-based recommendations mention on paper by Gediminas Adomavicius1 and Alexander Tuzhilin (Towards the Next Generation of Recommender Systems:A Survey of the State-of-the-Art and Possible Extensions -2005) used past user data for create the recommendation ,in their system they used DBpedia as the database source.
-BBpedia is graph base database that obtain is values from Wikipedia , the main problem with that experience is DBpedia is not updated Daily , in fact it have version that come out once in some time ,since they can be depend on that database they created description framework built upon semantic networks , the problem with attitude it’s for obtaining data you to maintain and upgrade your frameworks.
+Fernández-Tobías , Kaminskas and Ricci [2011] try to create automated system that will recommend to user preference by to different domain in their approach the used graph for mapping the connection between the domain and analyzing the nodes relation in graph , this approach adopt the Content-based recommendations mention on paper by Adomavicius1 and Tuzhilin [2005] used past user data for create the recommendation ,in their system they used DBpedia as the database source.
+DBpedia is graph base database that obtain is values from Wikipedia , the main problem with that experience is DBpedia is not updated Daily , in fact it have version that come out once in some time ,since they can be depend on that database they created description framework built upon semantic networks , the problem with attitude it’s for obtaining data you to maintain and upgrade your frameworks.

 Link Data cloud